dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 superpowers share some level of guilt in violating sections of the Geneva Convention, whether those violations were outright, through some technicality or by tectonic shift in the international legal realm.
-Each power's actual level of exposure to warcrimes violations differs greatly from each other's apparently level of exposure, which has much to do with people's incentive and ability to both access and publish information about those regimes.
+Each power's actual level of exposure to warcrime violations differs greatly from each other's apparently level of exposure, which has much to do with people's incentive and ability to both access and publish information about those regimes.